Accepting the Birth Story You Get (and my Birth Stories)

 First Baby

-The best option for us is the public hospitals here in Costa Rica.
-I am blest to have a good hospital too.
-My first labor went very well for a first timer, with seven hours from the time I realized I was actually in labor, till my first daughter was born.
-Even so the last couple of hours were really tough.
-The first time around I think very few women are prepared for the intensity of labor.
+My first birth went very well, with only seven hours of active labor, till my first daughter was born.
+Even so, the last couple of hours were really tough.
+The first time around I think very few women are prepared for the intensity of labor, and things don’t always look like your birth plan.

 Fear of Future Births

-While I knew I wanted more babies in the future, the fear of going through labor again was pretty big.
-(Even when I didn’t have a hard labor for many hours like some do!)
-When our second baby was due 16 months after our first, I spent that labor asking God to help the next birth go easier.
-I also practiced a lot more with the Bradley Method like I had with my first.
+When our second baby was due 16 months after our first, I spent that pregnancy asking God to help the next birth go easier.
+I also practiced a lot with the Bradley Method like I had with my first.
 (See book list below.)
 I would try to relax as I imagined a contraction.
-At first I would nearly go into panic attacks, but by the end I could relax through the imagined contraction.
+At first, I would nearly go into panic attacks, but by the end I could relax through the imagined contraction.

 Second Baby